vmiklos/vmiklos.github.com/2024/cool-clipboard-copy.md

 dialogs are now eliminated, copy & paste just works. :-)

-Note that this can be used also in Firefox, but first you need to set `dom.events.asyncClipboard.clipboardItem` to `true` in `about:config` first.
+Note that this can be used also in Firefox, but first you need to set `dom.events.asyncClipboard.clipboardItem` to `true` in `about:config`.

-The last part was to adapt tests to this new world, because previously it was handy to just create a selection and assert that would be copied to the clipboard as HTML, but now we don't download the HTML anymore every time you create a selection.
+The last part was to adapt tests to this new world, because previously it was handy to just create a selection and assert what would be copied to the clipboard as HTML, but now we don't download the HTML anymore every time you create a selection.

 ## How is this implemented?